 Lane's work most recently won first place for the 2018 William Matthews Poetry Prize and was named finalist for the 2018 Edna St. Vincent Millay Poetry Prize, 2017 Kay Murphy Poetry Prize, 2017 Joy Harjo Poetry Award, and 2017 Philip Booth Poetry Prize.
 Lane's poetry has also won first place for The 38th New Millennium Awards for Poetry and first place winner of The Briar Cliff Review 18th Annual Poetry Contest.

 Her recent poems are forthcoming or have appeared in the Asheville Poetry Review, Chattahoochee Review, Crab Orchard Review, Cutthroat, FOLIO, Massachusetts Review, New South, Nimrod, Ploughshares, RHINO Poetry, Salt Hill Journal, Slippery Elm, Sugar House Review, Tishman Review, TYPO Magazine, Verse Daily, and elsewhere.

-In addition to her MFA from Sarah Lawrence College (1982), Lane earned a second Masters (1989) and a PhD (2006) in Architecture and Sustainability from UC Berkeley.
-She has taught at Ashland University, Berkeley City College, UC Berkeley, and Southeast University (Nanjing, China).
-As a poet and architect, Lane divides her time between her home in South Portland, Maine, and the San Francisco Bay Area where she lives with her partner.
+In addition to her MFA from Sarah Lawrence College (1982), Lane earned a 2nd Masters (1989) and a PhD (2006) in Architecture from UC Berkeley.
+She has participated as guest poet at Lesley University and Ashland University MFA Creative Writing Programs, and has taught at Berkeley City College, UC Berkeley, and Southeast University (Nanjing, China).
+As poet and architect, Lane divides her time between her native home in coastal Maine and the San Francisco Bay Area where she lives with her wife.